ffutop/DataDiodeConnector/docs/en/flow_control.md

 - If Kafka suddenly floods 100MB of data, and flow control is limited to 50MB/s.
 - A larger buffer can temporarily store this 100MB, allowing the sender to drain it slowly.
 - A smaller buffer will cause the Kafka Consumer to block (Backpressure), pausing reads from Kafka.
 - **Conclusion**: When used with flow control, appropriately increasing the buffer size helps smooth out bursty traffic from Kafka.
+See [Lock-Free Buffering](/en/software_architecture#lock-free-buffering-bipbuffer) for more details.